pauel3312/DCSFreeTrialSpammer/README.md

 UserOTPSecrets.json contains a single JSON-formatted dictionary, keys are usernames as defined in logins.txt, values are the time-based one time password secrets to the corresponding DCS accounts.

+All of these files should be placed in project root. the scripts should be launched from their respective directories.